Business penetration testing stages

 Types of Penetration Testing for Enterprises

 Various penetration tests can be carried out depending on the business size, focus, and objectives.
-Here are a few popular types of penetration tests that are commonly performed for businesses:

 • External testing involves simulating an attack on an organization's external IT systems and networks, which include its website, public web applications, servers, and network infrastructure accessible from the Internet.